Brown-University-Library/ocfl-java-http/README.md

 - DELETE /<object_id>/files/<file_name>
     - delete file <file_name> from object
     - returns 204 if successful (or if file was already deleted), 404 if <file_name> doesn't exist
+- GET /<object_id>/vN/files/<file_name>/content
+    - retrieve contents of file at version N
+    - return 404 if no object, no version, or no file; return 410 if file existed in a previous version but not in vN

 Development
 -----------